guoqingbao/vllm.rs/ReadMe.md

 ### 🔥 CUDA (Linux/Windows) and 🍎 Metal (macOS)

-⚠️ First run may take a while on CUDA (compiling CUDA flash attention kernels).
+⚠️ First run may take a while on CUDA (if flash attention enabled).

 ---